Skip to Content

 Birds in flight

-According to research, there are 10,824 species worldwide, and the estimated number of birds on Earth ranges between 50 billion and 430 billion.
+Approximately 10,824 species of birds exist worldwide, and the estimated number of birds on Earth ranges between 50 billion and 430 billion.

 Types Of Birds In The World

-When discussing types of birds, they can be divided into three categories, and those are;
+Types of birds can be divided into three categories, including:

-• Albatrosses: These are water-floating birds.
-Ducks, swans, seagulls, and albatrosses are some examples.
-There are at least 29 different kinds of native ducks in the world.
+• Albatrosses: Water-floating birds, including ducks, seagulls, swans, and albatrosses.
+There are at least 29 different kinds of ducks in the world.

-• Sparrow Birds: Sparrow birds are small-sized birds that can fly easily, unlike albatrosses.
-Some examples of sparrow birds include parrots, crows, pigeons, etc. There are around 40 species of sparrow birds present in the world.
+• Sparrow Birds: Birds that are small in size and can fly easily, unlike albatrosses.
+Some examples of sparrow birds include parrots, crows, and pigeons.
+There are around 40 different species of sparrow birds globally.

-• Accipitridae: The birds in this category have a hawk-like appearance.
-Eagles, vultures, and other birds are examples.
-Hawks and eagles are among the more than 200 species of the Accipitridae family.
-It includes swift, strong raptors that hunt other animals for food and are active during the day.
+• Accipitridae: These birds have a hawk-like appearance and include vultures, eagles, and hawks, among others.
+There are more than 200 species of the Accipitridae family.
+This family includes swift, strong raptors that hunt other animals for food and are active during the day.

 Conclusion on How Many Animals Are In The World